EmilPopovic/Projekt-Gaj/README.md

 - Interactive buttons
 - Slash commands

 You can add songs using one of four commands: `/play`, `/file-play`, `/playlist` or `/server-playlist`.
 When the first song is added to the queue, a new session is started.
-The song queue only persistst while a session is active.
+The song queue only persists while a session is active.
 A session is closed by using `/clear`, `/dc` or the corresponding buttons.

 If you like a song, you can save it to an existing playlist or create a new one.
 Playlists do not depend on session as they are stored in a database.
 You do not need to log in to use playlists and Shteff does not collect any user data except for the Discord User ID which is public and can be accessed by anyone.
-Your playlists are only accessible when logged into Disocrd.
+Your playlists are only accessible when logged into Discord.
 Server playlists are only available in the specific Discord server.

 ## The Buttons